 In October 2022, the Company initiated a challenge to the Partial Final Award.
 On November 15, 2022, Prospector requested that the UK High Court dismiss CGX's challenge without a hearing.
 On December 19, 2022, the UK High Court dismissed CGX's challenge without a hearing.
 On January 6, 2023, CGX applied to the UK High Court for an order setting aside the dismissal of its challenge to the Partial Final Award without a hearing.
 On March 3, 2023, the UK High Court dismissed CGX's application.

-Prospector also brought an application against the Company to enforce the Partial Final Award of the International Court of Arbitration of the ICC in Ontario.
-The company opposed that application. the hearing took place on March 29, 2023. the decision is under reserve.
+Prospector also brought an application against the Company to recognize and enforce the Partial Final Award and the Final Award of the International Court of Arbitration of the ICC in Ontario.
+The